Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 5. **Learning:** Did the incident lead to better tests, monitoring, process, or design?
 6. **Humility:** Do they understand that real systems fail in ways no one fully predicts?

-The red flag is not "I broke production."
+The red flag is the absence of ownership.

 The red flag is "I have never been close enough to production to have a story," or "I have a story but learned nothing from it."